fluxcd/notification-controller/docs/spec/v1beta2/alerts.md

 - The notification-controller starts listening for events sent for all GitRepositories and Kustomizations in the `flux-system` namespace.
-- When an event with severity `error` is received, the controller posts a message on Slack containing the `summary` text and the reconciliation error.
+- When an event with severity `error` is received, the controller posts a message on Slack channel from `.spec.channel`, containing the `summary` text and the reconciliation error.

 You can run this example by saving the manifests into `slack-alerts.yaml`.